 Based on his excavations around the Abbey, 1875-76

 Above is an extract from Fowler’s plan showing the area around Romeland.
 The full plan, to which a link can be found at the bottom of this page, should be used in conjunction with Fowler’s paper “The Boundary Wall of the Monastery of St Alban” published by the Society in 1876.[i].

 There is another reason to be cautious.
 Several versions of Fowler’s plan survive and, in the absence of any comparative analysis, it is not clear in what sequence he produced them.
 That on the wall of the Abbey’s North Transept, possibly the final plan in the sequence, is stimulating both for its beauty and its historical value.
-Further versions are held in the Abbey Muniment Room and the Museum of St Albans also has a copy.[iv]
+Further versions are held in the Abbey Muniment Room and St Albans Museums also have a copy.[iv]
 The plan reproduced here comes from the Society’s Library.[v]

 For further information, email the Library at firstname.lastname@example.org.